MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

     }
     ```

-1. Hide the footer button if the data is loading
+1. Hide the footer button if the data is loading.

     The following code is an example of footer button: